-7. Duly approved Tax Debit Memo, if applicable.
+- Duly approved Tax Debit Memo, if applicable.

 The income tax return must be filed and paid on or before April 15 of each year at any BIR-Authorized Agent Bank of the RDO where you registered.
 However, since April 15 falls on a holiday for 2022, the BIR has extended the deadline to April 18.

-Simply submit your accomplished BIR forms with the required documents and your payment.
+Submit your accomplished BIR forms with the required documents and your payment.
 The AAB will stamp mark “Received” on the return and will machine validate it as well.
 The machine validation will show the date of payment, the amount paid, transaction code, the name of the bank, and other important details.

 If there are no AABs in your area, you can settle your taxes with the concerned Revenue Collection Officer (RCO) under the jurisdiction of the RDO.